No0ne09/trials_of_valhalla/README.md

 To start the game, the user has to create an account, and thanks to this, their scores are saved in **Firestone**.

 **Firebase specific files contain API keys so they are not available in this repository.
-If you want to compile the app you need to add Firebase configuration by yourself.**
+If you want to compile the application, you will need to add Firebase configuration by yourself.**

 # Font
 ### Jersey 10 Designed by Sarah Cadigan-Fried ###